Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 Another group that has the state ‘active’, but is not being harvested, is the group ‘None’ with no schedule at all.

 The last challenge is that some schedules have a ‘To Date’, an end date that can be manually specified.
 Because this information was not in the original lists I could only analyse how many there were in 2021.
-There are little over 300 schedules with a ‘To Date’ in an active Target Record in July 2021 (according to database analysis).
+There were little over 300 schedules with a ‘To Date’ in an active Target Record in July 2021 (according to database analysis).
 Most of these are ‘Quarterly’ schedules from the Society critical websites collection.
 Target Records belonging to this collection received two schedules: A quarterly schedule with a ‘To Date’ (ending in Q4 2020) and a yearly schedule with a ‘Start date’ (starting in 2021) but without ‘To Date’.
 These Target Records are therefore still active.

 It is important to note that some schedules have a ‘To Date’ because these schedules appear active in this analysis, but actually aren’t because their schedule has ended.

-The KB started assembling special collections for the web archive in 2013 in similar fashion as the UK Web Archive.
+The KB started assembling special collections for the web collection in 2013 in similar fashion as the UK Web Archive.
 A Target Record may belong to multiple special collections.
 It can be given a collection label when it is created, but also receive a collection label retrospectively.
 The Wadden collection, for example, started in 2017.
 The curator searched for already existing Target Records that belonged to the collection and added the collection tag.
 This does not happens for all collections though.

 The special collections are (with English translation and explanation if necessary):

-|Dutch title||English translation||Closed * Collection||Explanation||Further reading|
+|Dutch title||English translation||Closed * collection||Explanation||Further reading|

 |The Four Days Marches, 100 year anniversary||Y||